 Private foundations have an annual disbursement quota that requires that the foundation spend a specified percentage of the value of its assets not used directly in charitable activities or administration per year.
-In general, the disbursement quota for a private foundation with assets that are not used directly in charitable activities or administration is 3.5% of the average value of its property up to \$1,000,000 and 5% on the portion of property exceeding \$1,000,000.
+In general, the disbursement quota for a private foundation with \$1,000,000 or more of assets that are not used directly in charitable activities or administration is 5% (which was increased from 3.5% in respect of a charity's fiscal period beginning on or after January 1, 2023).